MiRo1310/ioBroker.telegram-menu/docs/en/README.md

 ### GetState

 -   You can place the Value in the Text with `&&` as placeholder.
 You can influence the value with `change{"true":"on", "false":"off"}`, the same as setState
+-   Convert value `{math:/10}` for example this shows you to divide by 10

 #### Values ​​from created functions